Cardinals hold last discussions before Vatican lockdown

 | VATICAN CITY

-Stunned by the abdication last month of Pope Benedict, the red-hatted cardinals have met repeatedly this past week, sketching out the qualities of the man they need to lead a Church plagued by scandals of sex abuse and mismanagement.
+Stunned by the abdication last month of Pope Benedict, the red-hatted cardinals have met repeatedly this past week, sketching out the qualities of the person needed to face the huge challenge of leading the scandal-plagued church.

+"The expectations of the new pope and his profile was a recurring theme in this morning's interventions by the cardinals," said Father Tom Rosica, the Vatican spokesman for the English-speaking media

+Vatican-watchers say Italy's Angelo Scola and Brazil's Odilo Scherer are in pole position, but a host of other candidates from around the world have also been mentioned, leaving the secretive contest wide open.

-"Last time around there was a man of stature, three or four times that of any other cardinal," French Cardinal Philippe Barbarin told reporters, in a reference to Germany's Joseph Ratzinger, who was elected pope within 24 hours in 2005.
+"Last time around there was a man of stature, three or four times that of any other cardinal," French Cardinal Philippe Barbarin told reporters, in a reference to Joseph Ratzinger who was elected pope within 24 hours in 2005.

 "That is not the case this time around.
 Therefore, the choice has to be made among one, two, three, four ... a dozen candidates.
 We still don't really know anything.
 We will have to wait for the results of the first ballot."

-Vatican-watchers say Italy's Angelo Scola and Brazil's Odilo Scherer are in pole position.
-A vote for the former would bring the papacy back to Italy for the first time in 35 years, while the latter would be the first non-European pope in 1,300 years.

-However, a host of other candidates from numerous nations have also been mentioned, all of them theological conservatives, leaving the secretive contest wide open.

-The 115 cardinal-electors from 48 countries will start filing into the Michelangelo-frescoed Sistine Chapel at 4:30 p.m.
-(1530 GMT) on Tuesday and will hold an initial vote shortly afterwards.
+The 115 cardinal-electors from 48 countries will file into the Michelangelo-frescoed Sistine Chapel at 4.30 p.m.
+(1530 GMT/1030 ET) on Tuesday and will hold an initial vote shortly afterwards.

-"There is a dynamic that takes over once they're in the Sistine Chapel.
-The first vote kind of lays out the names.
-We will have a pope by the end of the week," said Father Tom Rosica, the Vatican spokesman for the English-speaking media.

 No one in the modern era has won the necessary two-thirds majority on the first ballot, and the cardinal-electors will hold up to four ballots a day thereafter - two in the morning and two in the afternoon - until they elect a new pontiff.